Boundedness of anti-canonical volumes of singular log Fano threefolds: Reduction to Mori fiber spaces

-Being of $\epsilon$-Fano type is preserved by MMP according to the following lemma. \begin{lem}[{cf. \cite[Lemma 3.1]{GOST}}] Let $Y$ be a projective normal variety and $f: Y\rightarrow Z$ be a projective birational contraction. \begin{itemize} \item[(1)] If $Y$ is of $\epsilon$-Fano type, so is $Z$;
+Being of $\epsilon$-Fano type is preserved by MMP according to the following lemma. \begin{lem}[{cf. \cite[Lemma 3.1]{GOST}}] Let $Y$ be a projective normal variety and $f: Y\rightarrow Z$ be a projective birational morphism. \begin{enumerate} \item If $Y$ is of $\epsilon$-Fano type, then so is $Z$;

-\item[(2)] Assume that $f$ is small, then $Y$ is of $\epsilon$-Fano type if and only if so is $Z$. \end{itemize} In particular, minimal model program preserves $\epsilon$-Fano type. \end{lem}
+\item Assume that $f$ is small, then $Y$ is of $\epsilon$-Fano type if and only if so is $Z$. \end{enumerate} In particular, minimal model program preserves $\epsilon$-Fano type. \end{lem}